pivotal-cf/docs-pws-services/services/memcachier.html.md

 ## <a id='python'></a>Using MemCachier with Python ##

 MemCachier has been tested with the `pylibmc` memcache client.
-This client relies on the `C libmemcached` library, which should be simple to install with your package manager on Linux or Windows.
+This client relies on the `C libmemcached` library, which you can install with your package manager on Linux or Windows.
 Once `libmemcached` is installed, install `pylibmc`:

 <pre class="terminal">
 $ pip install pylibmc